 PortraitPro lets you enhance the hair of the subject by moving sliders.
-Please note that before doing this, it is important to have the hair area set reasonably accurately - see $\frac{\text{Hair Area}}{7}$.
+Please note that before doing this, it is important to have the hair area set reasonably accurately - see Hair Area 78.

-Controls how much hair recoloring to apply.
+Recolor Hair Controls how much hair recoloring to apply.
 The color is set by selecting one of the hair swatches.
 This slider will be automatically set to 75 if it is at 0 when a hair color is selected in the Hair Recolor drop-down list.
-Makes the hair more shiny.
+Colored Highlights This slider lets you added colored highlights to the hair.
+Open this section to see the controls that let you select the color for the highlights, and the sliders that controls the highlights.
+Click on one of the small hair images to select that color for the highlights, or use the color picker if you want to pick any color.
+The Thickness slider adjusts the thickness of the highlights.
+The Fringe slider controls the density of highlights in the subjects' fringe area, if they have one.
+The Random slider alters the highlights pattern.
+The highlights are randomly generated, so this slider lets you try different random variations.
+Shine Makes the hair more shiny.
 Pressing the Shine button opens two sub-sliders, Shine Amount and Shine Softness .
 Shine Amount lets you set how much shine to add.
 Shine Softness controls the softness of the shine added.
-This has no effect if Shine Amount is set to 0 .
+This has no effect if Shine Amount is set to 0.
 Auto Levels Automatically improves the contrast and colors in the hair area.
 Fill Light Adds a fill light to the hair area, which will brighten shadow areas.
 Blacks Darkens or lightens the black areas within the hair.
 Contrast Adjusts the contrast of the hair area.
 Vibrance Increasing the vibrance will make the color of the hair more intense.
 Saturation Adjusts the saturation of the colors in the hair area.
 Temperature Adjusts the temperature (red-blue) of the colors in the hair area.
 Tint Adjust the tint (green-purple) of the colors in the hair area.

 Sharpen Increase or decrease contrast in dark areas if needed.